tomstorms/projects-trading/README.md

-# React/Typescript Login

-This simple app:
+# Project Trading App

+A project that will eventually do something with trading (still figuring it out).

+This project demonstrates the following:

-- Demonstrates a React with Typescript frontend
+- A React frontend
-- React Context for protected routes
+- React Hooks and Context APIs
-- The use of Typescript interfaces
+- The use of Typescript and interfaces
 - Uses express as the backend
-- Integrates with Passport for authentication
+- Integrates with Passport.js for authentication
 - Connects with mongodb as the database